BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Introduction

+Finally, to promote reproducibility, in Appendix~\ref{app:checklist} we discuss how our experiments adhere to the NAS best practices checklist~\cite{lindauer2019best}.
+In particular, we experiment on well-known search spaces and NAS pipelines, run enough trials to reach statistical significance, and release our code.

-\textbf{Our contributions.} We summarize our main contributions. \begin{itemize}[topsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=5mm] \item We propose a novel path-based encoding for architectures.
-Using this featurization to predict the validation accuracy of architectures reduces the error by a factor of four, compared to the adjacency matrix encoding.
-We give theoretical and empirical results that the path encoding scales better than the adjacency matrix encoding. \item We develop BANANAS, a BO-based NAS algorithm which uses a meta neural network predictive uncertainty model defined on this path encoding.
-Our algorithm outperforms other state-of-the-art NAS methods on two search spaces. \end{itemize}
+\textbf{Our contributions.} We summarize our main contributions. \begin{itemize}[topsep=0pt, itemsep=2pt, parsep=0pt, leftmargin=5mm] \item We analyze a simple framework for NAS: Bayesian optimization with a neural predictor, and we thoroughly test five components: the encoding, neural predictor, calibration, acquisition function, and acquisition optimization. \item We propose a novel path-based encoding for architectures, which improves the accuracy of neural predictors.
+We give theoretical and experimental results showing that the path encoding scales better than the adjacency matrix encoding. \item We use our analyses to develop BANANAS, a high performance instantiation of the above framework.
+We empirically show that BANANAS is state-of-the-art on popular NAS benchmarks. \end{itemize}